Margaret Crosby: WWII and the OSS (1940-1945)

 Crosby joined the Greek Desk of the Office of Strategic Services (OSS) during the Second World War.
 The Greek Desk of the OSS had been created by Rodney Young and was staffed by a large number of archaeologists.
 She primarily worked as a cryptographer, a skill which she developed while deciphering weathered Greek texts.
 She was a reports officer for the OSS in Cairo from June to November 1944, and accompanied Gerard Else when he led the move from Cairo to Caserta, where they could be better overseen by the Allied Forces Headquarters.
 She later moved to Athens with the Greek Desk in November 1944 and continued working there until May 1945.

 Return to the Athenian Agora (1946-1955)

-After leaving the OSS at the end of the war, Crosby returned to supervise fieldwork at the Athenian Agora from 1946 to 1945.
+After leaving the OSS at the end of the war, Crosby returned to supervise fieldwork at the Athenian Agora from 1946 to 1955, retiring in 1962.

 Later life

-Crosby retired in 1962 and lived in Barnard, Vermont.
-She died on July 30, 1972 in a nursing home in Hanover, New Hampshire.
+Crosby retired in 1962 and lived in Barnard, Vermont with her life partner, the child psychologist Ruth Wendell Washburn.
+She died on July 30, 1972, in a nursing home in Hanover, New Hampshire.